vatsalkeshav/instructions-wasmedge-runwasi/docs/crun_with_k3s.md

 # Steps to use crun as default k3s' OCI runtime instead of runc

+k3s uses its own containerd which comes bundled with it
+  - So, don't install containerd any other way if stricly needed
+  - it can be accessed using `k3s ctr` or just `ctr`

 ### 1. *First install crun, then k3s*
 this saves time - as k3s recognizes crun as a runtime upon installation only